coolansplanet/storyclash/README.md

 In normal circunstances (bigger projects), I use the [BEM](http://getbem.com/naming/) naming convention on classes, but in this case, as it's a small one, I've picked simple names instead.

+The `categories-config` (required by the assessment) is located in the `categories.js` file.
+I named it just "categories" for more simplicity.

 ---

 ### Sample Video: